ldn-softdev/jtc/User Guide.md

          can be updated/extracted programmatically), if the lexeme's value is non-empty then it also saves a found key (label/index) into the corresponding namespace
   * `z`: erases namespace pointed by lexeme value; if lexeme is empty, erases entire namespace
-  * `f`: fail-stop: if lexeme walking **past the fail-stop** fails, instead of progressing to the next iteration (a normal behavior), the lexeme immediately preceding the fail-stop will be matched; walking (of the same walk-path) may continue for the failed path if `F` directive is present (past the failing point) from the walk lexeme following `F` directive
+  * `f`: fail-safe: if lexeme walking **past the fail-safe** fails, instead of progressing to the next iteration (a normal behavior), the lexeme immediately preceding the fail-safe will be matched; walking (of the same walk-path) may continue for the failed path if `F` directive is present (past the failing point) from the walk lexeme following `F` directive
   * `F`: Forward-Stop: behavior of the directive is dependent on spelling: